sunnyfloyd/master-notes/devops-and-deployment/react-django.md

 There are 4 main architectures that can be applied to separete frontend and backend:

-1. Running the frontend and the backend on distinct origins (frontend: app.example.com. tha makes cross-origin API requests to api.example.com).
+1. Running the frontend and the backend on distinct origins (frontend: app.example.com that makes cross-origin API requests to api.example.com).
 Most Single-Page Apps (SPA) use this architecture.

 2. Making the backend serve static files for the frontend.
 This is Django’s default behavior in development: `runserver` serves static assets with a WSGI middleware provided by the staticfiles app.
 WhiteNoise provides a production-ready implementation of that behavior.